Having to deal with an overtired baby isn’t an easy job. It could make parenting incredibly challenging and tiring.

 We advise you to be calm and gracious to yourself.

-Your baby might just be going through some growth sprouts or developmental stages to become fully accustomed to their new environment causing them to be overtired.
+Your baby might go through some growth sprouts or developmental stages to become fully accustomed to their new environment, causing them to be overtired.

 How to help an overtired baby catch up on sleep?

 The best way to make up your baby’s sleep debt and get them energized and back to normal is to use

 - Really Early Bedtimes and

 You can put your baby to sleep as early as 5 pm.
 That early?
 Yes, please.
 Even though an earlier bedtime might be inconvenient for you, consider it a temporary solution to help your overtired baby make up for hours of sleep lost.

 Ensure your baby doesn’t stay awake too long during the day and put him to sleep once you observe any sleep cues.

 Constantly put your baby to sleep within their awake time, this will help them get out of sleep debt, and you’d successfully break the overtired cycle.

 Trick: To get your baby to sleep during the day, turn off the lights to trick them into thinking it’s nighttime.
 Their body would release Melatonin in response to the darkness, and they’d fall asleep.